ballerina-platform/ballerina-lang/samples/getting_started/helloWorldService/README.txt

 What did it do?
 ===============
-When you ran the sample, you started the helloWorld service.
+First you started the 'helloWorld' service.
 Then you sent a curl request to invoke that service.
 The helloWold service received the curl request, created a response message, and sent it back to the client that invoked the service: your terminal.